jkeohan/rctr-8-2-21/w04d08/intro-to-fetching-data.md

 ## The `useEffect` Hook

-Now it's time to use the `useEffect` Hook lets us perform the `side effects` of making the initial API call.
+Now it's time to use the `useEffect` Hook which lets us perform `side effects` of making the initial API call.

 > A side effect is any application state change that is observable outside the called function other than its return value.